DHBW-Smart-Factory-Lab/.github/profile/README.md

 Layers 3 Product Interpreter and 4 Product Designer
 ---------------------------
 The Product Interpreter layer is located between the Product Content Management System layer.
 This layers are the link between the human-readable product code and the production order for the factory. <br>
 These two levels are given very low priority when it comes to implementation in the DHBW Smart Factory Lab Karlsruhe.
-Nevertheless, there is a great need for research here that goes beyond the scope of student project work.
+Nevertheless, there is a great need for research here that goes beyond the scope of student project work. <br>
+There is another overarching goal that the networking of smart factories aims to reach for order management.
+This is not dealt with as part of the DHBW Smart Factory Lab, but is included in the context of the work.
+For example, you can discover more here: [Smart Factory Web – ein Netzwerk intelligenter Fabriken](https://www.iosb.fraunhofer.de/de/projekte-produkte/smart-factory-web.html)

 Scientific Goals
 ================